Docs

 Two or more filled inputs, then the tab hides with no submit.
 The form the user walked away from.

-Enabled by autoFlagOnSignals — on in the passive and fullpresets.
+Enabled by autoFlagOnSignals, which is on in the passive and fullpresets.
 Every threshold above is a config key; tune them to your app's rhythm.

 Session format